 The Heroin Detox Timeline Phase 3: Days 5-7

 A heroin addiction is among one of the most difficult to detox from because of its intense long-term effects on the brain and difficult withdrawal symptoms.
-The detox timeline from heroin will vary, but generally lasts at least a week, depending on the person’s relationship with the drug.
-If you or someone you know needs help to quit a heroin addiction, Apex Recovery treatment center can help you start the road toward healing.
+If you or someone you know needs help to quit a heroin addiction, Apex Recovery San Diego can help you start the road toward healing.
+Contact us today at 619.458.3435 to start your recovery.